-Are you also suffering from sudden onset of joint pain after hysterectomy ?
+Are you also suffering from a sudden onset of joint pain after hysterectomy ?

 When people talk about the side effects of menopause they mention hot flashes, night sweats, mood swings and weight gain, but hardly anyone will tell you that a lot of women suffer from terrible joint pain.